AnthillTech/channel-messages-spec/spec/Manual_input_devices/switch.md

 `org.fi24.switch.Switched`

-> Reports that the light has switched.
+> Reports that the switch has been manually operated.
 The new state is reported as parameter of the event
 >
 > **Event parameters**
 >